Ephesians 1:3–14

 "Before we read, I want to give you a quick picture of what we're doing today.
 These seven guardrails are not rules you have to follow before God will listen to your Bible reading.
 They are tools — like a level or a plumb line — that help you know when the text is saying one thing and you're hearing something different.
 Today we're going to read Ephesians 1:3–14 together, and each time we ask a question, I'm going to name which guardrail is at work.
 By the end of the hour, you'll have seen all seven in action.
 Let's read."

-"Good eyes.
-Now let's go deeper — and each time we go deeper, I'm going to name the tool we're using."
+"Excellent observations.
+Now let's go deeper, and each time we go deeper, I'm going to name the tool we're using."

 "This next question uses the Literal Guardrail — which tells us to read according to the kind of writing this is and to take the literary structure seriously."